gao-sun/github-vsc/README.md

 ## I Know There's One More Question...

-Compare to officially provided GitHub Codespaces:
+Compare to the officially provided GitHub Codespaces:

 |                    | GitHub VSC          | GitHub Codespaces                                                                                                                                                                  |
 |--------------------|---------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|